Tyger8540/substance-zero/ProjectDocument.md

 tests were that the powerup system was fun.
 The death animation could be worked on.
 The transitions between levels were too quick for the player.
 The spaceship section was fun.
 The game was still too short.

-**Add a link to the full results of your gameplay tests.**

-**Summarize the key findings from your gameplay tests.**

 ## Narrative Design (Chase Keighley)

 *Script* - This 10 page [Google Docs script](https://docs.google.com/document/d/1AzL-Xw95xl-VU2a_c_DNzcz6L4h6DknmAcX1kDs1e6U/edit?usp=sharing) provides a story outline, characters and organizations, character motivations, description of locations, dialogue for 5 planet dungeons, 5 boss battles, and space levels between each planet.
 The story motivates much of the visual aesthetics in the UI and level/character assets (however many of the assets Ruohan got to reflect different levels and story elements were unable to be used).
 The story also provides an emotional and direct narrative progression to the gameplay.
 Unfortunately, much of the dialogue and level locations are not fully realized within the game due to time constraints faced by our team so the narrative is not extremely apparent in the game's current state.

 ## Press Kit and Trailer (Ruohan Huang)

-**Include links to your presskit materials and trailer.**

-**Describe how you showcased your work.
-How did you choose what to show in the trailer?
-Why did you choose your screenshots?**

 [Presskit](https://ruohan8.github.io/Substance_Zero_Website/)